ellietms/class-lovecircular/README.md

 #### clone the repo

-Just use your GitHub Desktop(if you have learned it now) and use this url :
+Just use your GitHub Desktop(if you have learned it now) and use this url: https://github.com/ellietms/class-lovecircular.git